cyao42/quokka-app/README.md

 # quokka-app
-A data-oriented app for forming project groups.
+A data-oriented app for students to form study groups and find groups for class projects.